Description

 Which means for our asset as example:

-• Looking at the downside volatility of 7.4% in the last 5 years of Volatility less than 10%, we see it is relatively smaller, thus better in comparison to the benchmark SPY (11.7%)
+• The downside volatility over 5 years of Volatility less than 10% is 7.4%, which is lower, thus better compared to the benchmark SPY (11.7%) in the same period.

-• During the last 3 years, the downside volatility is 7.5%, which is lower, thus better than the value of 10.1% from the benchmark.
+• During the last 3 years, the downside deviation is 7.5%, which is smaller, thus better than the value of 10.1% from the benchmark.

 Sharpe: